GaneshKumarSelvam/LoginIntegrations/README.md

 Sharing images through Instagram, Facebook, Whatsapp, and Twitter.

-Go for AppDelegate.m
-crete an account with your application in Flicker Account with specified Bundle ID and replace your Flicker API Key and Secret Key
+crete an account with your application in Flicker Developer Account with specified Bundle ID and replace your Flicker API Key and Secrete Key
+Go to AppDelegate.m

-    -(BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOption
+    -(BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOption{
     NSString *apiKey = @"Flicker API Key";
     NSString *secret = @"Flicker Secret Key";
+    }
+The same way create a application in Instagram Devleoper Account with the specified Bundle ID and replace your Instagram API key and Secrete Key
+Go to InstagramLoginViewController.m

+Change
+    #define INSTAGRAM_CLIENT_ID  @"Instagram API Key"
+    #define INSTAGRAM_CLIENTSERCRET  @"Instagram Secret Key"